althafdaa/chat-next-ts-graphql/README.md

 **LIVE:** [https://chat-ts-graphql.vercel.app/](https://chat-ts-graphql.vercel.app/)

 This is my personal project solely to keep myself updated with the current technologies especially in the Frontend.
 Most of the stack here is something that i barely use.
 With this project i am trying to learn Typescript and GraphQL by building my own backend.
-This is a realtime chatting app mimicking real world application.
+This is a realtime chatting app mimicking real world application.<br />
-Chats/Communication feature is a feature that most of us use from daily basis, corporate customer service, and whole chat app like Whatsapp or Discord, this is al so my first step and i learned **ALOT** about GraphQL and Typescript.
+Chats/Communication feature is a feature that most of us use from daily basis, corporate customer service, and whole chat app like Whatsapp or Discord, this is al so my first step and i learned **ALOT** about GraphQL and Typescript.<br />
 GraphQL is something that i think i will master soon since so many people talked about and bunch of company used!
 Such as google even though GraphQL is founded and maintained by Facebook/Meta one of their big tech competitor use it as one of their stack, that could only mean there's something amazing in GraphQL.
 Also after working as Software Engineer myself i started to understand why GraphQL is so popular.

 The project itself is bootstrapped by [Create T3 App](https://github.com/t3-oss/create-t3-app)